pushdev-code/moramia-website/README.md

 If you have tasks to complete, please follow these steps:

-1. Create your own branch `git checkout -b feature/dev-yourbranch`
+1. Create your own branch `git checkout -b feature/ticket-title`.
 2. Complete your task.
-3. Run `npm run build` and test your webpage.
+3. Run `npm run start` open `http://127.0.0.1:8080` and test your component's task.
 4. Create the PR.